GENSHINKinich79/GENSHINkinich79/README.md

 -------------
-Proship weirdo grape jokes pedo will not be welcome here if you gonna be rude to me i will hide u
+Proship weirdo grape jokes pedo will not be welcome here if you gonna be rude to me i will hide u scott pilgrim jokes will be hide by me unfunny jokes i hear

 fandom
 -------------
+scott pilgrim
 honkai star rail
 grace
 die of death